jaysylvester/citizen/README.md

 citizen includes provide rich functionality, but they do have limitations and can be overkill in certain situations.

 * **Do you only need to share a chunk of markup across different views?** Use a standard Handlebars partial, Jade template, or HTML document.
 The syntax is easy and you don't have to create a full MVC pattern like you would with a citizen include.
-* **Do you need to loop over a chunk of markup to render a data set?** The server processes citizen includes and returns them as fully-rendered HTML, not compiled templates.
+* **Do you need to loop over a chunk of markup to render a data set?** The server processes citizen includes and returns them as fully-rendered HTML (or JSON), not compiled templates.
 You can't loop over them and inject data like you can with Handlebars partials or Jade includes.
 * **Do you need to retrieve additional content that isn't in the parent view's context?** A citizen include can do anything that a standard MVC pattern can do except set the [handoff](#controller-handoff) directive.
 If you want to retrieve additional data and add it to the view context or set cookies and session variables, a citizen include is the way to go.
 * **Do you need the ability to render different includes based on business logic?** citizen includes can have multiple views because they're full MVC patterns.
 Using a citizen include, you can place logic in the include's controller and request different views based on that logic.
 Using Handlebars partials or Jade includes would require registering multiple partials and putting the logic in the view template.
 * **Do you want the include to be accessible from the web?** Since a citizen include has a controller, you can request it like any other controller and get back HTML, JSON, or JSONP, which is great for AJAX requests and single page apps.